SolaceHarmony/ZLib.kotlin/README.md

 println(decompressed.decodeToString()) // Output: Hello, ZLib.kotlin!
 ```

-For more advanced usage, streaming, or custom options, see the detailed [API documentation](docs/API.md) and practical [examples](examples/).
+For more advanced usage, streaming, or custom options, see the detailed [API documentation] - ./docs/API.md and practical [examples] - ./examples/.

 ---